IDMNYU/IdeationPrototypingFA19_McDermott/city_as_site.md

 (For example: stoplights, fire hydrants, statues, parking garages).
 Projects can be political, interventionist, problem-solving, or playful.

-Your project can include a model, photo, video, app etc., but **it must include a physical mock-up of some kind.** Document your process well, and be prepared to present it, along with your finished work, in class.
+Your project's final form can include renderings, models, photos, videos, a website etc., but **it must include a physical mock-up of some kind.** Document your process well, and be prepared to present it, along with your finished work, in class.

 Examples/Inspiration:
 * [Michael Rakowitz paraSITE](http://www.michaelrakowitz.com/parasite/)